HappyAreaBean/Pinger-PAPI-Expansion/README.md

 # ⚠ Please read this before download/using it. ⚠
-This version fixes the motd problem and uses another API to achieve this goal.
+This version used another API to fixes the motd problem with some new features.

 In original pinger the `motd` placeholder only getting the motd from `server.properties`.

-If you don’t need this feature or the original version is enough for you to use, you don’t need to switch to this version.
+If you don’t need any of these feature or the original version is enough for you to use, you don’t need to switch to this version.

-**Recommend you read the features list first.**
+**Still not sure?
+Recommend you read the [features](https://github.com/HappyAreaBean/Pinger-PAPI-Expansion#features) list first.**

-Let me first declare that I did not say that the API used in this version is better than the original.
+Let me first declare that I did not say that this version is better than the original.
 * I may add some feature as requested but I **do not guarantee** that I will add them.
   * (In most cases, if it takes **little time to add that feature**, I **might** consider adding)
   * Of course, all the features idea not related to ServerPinger will be rejected.

-And also this version of pinger is used privately on my own server, now is publicly available for everyone.
+And also this version is designed for use on my own server, now is publicly available for everyone.

+Feedback / Suggestions always welcome! ❤

 ---